Neuman968/graphql-messageboard-client/README.md

 This is an example React application that uses Typescript and consumes a graphql api.

-See (Link to messageboard servers) for server projects.
+See [Go](https://github.com/Neuman968/GraphQL-Go-Messageboard) and [Spring Boot / Kotlin](https://github.com/Neuman968/spring-graphql-messageboard) for server implementations.

 ## Running GraphQL codegen watcher